-The Kennard-Dale girls' lacrosse team lost to visitin Manheim Township, 16-6.
+- The Kennard-Dale girls' lacrosse team suffered a 16-6 loss to Manheim Twp. on Wednesday.

 FAWN GROVE — Things had been going quite well for Kelly Wetzel and his Kennard-Dale girls’ lacrosse team recently.

 The Rams entered Wednesday’s contest with visiting powerhouse Manheim Township with a nearly unblemished record.
 Kennard-Dale hadn’t lost in a nearly a month, riding an 11-game winning streak that began after the team's lone setback of the season — an overtime defeat to York-Adams League rival Susquehannock on the road in terrible weather conditions.